spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

     sudo --login
     ```

-3. Issue the following command to validate the airgap setup process completed successfully.
+3. Issue the following command to validate that you've successfully completed the airgap setup process.
 Replace the hostname or IP
     address with the hostname or IP address of the airgap support VM.

     ```shell